prestodb/presto-yarn/README.md

 bin/slider create presto1 --template appConfig.json --resources resources.json (using modified .json files as per your requirement)
 ```

 This should start your application, and you can see it under the Yarn ResourceManager webUI.
+If your application is successfully run, it should continuously be available in the YARN resource manager as a running application.
+If the job fails, please be sure to check the job history's logs along with the logs on the node's disk (more information below).

 #### Additional Slider commands